Giorgio-DiLiberi/ReinforcementLearning/Stable_Baselines2_Frame/QuadEnvTest_6DOF_NoisyBuild/README.txt

-The value are stored in parameters arrays created in the __init__() method and then the component of the arrays used is changed at every reset. so the files are opened only at the initialization and the are not used anymore since the building parameters are stored in appropriate arrays wit name: <parameter_name>_a
+The value are stored in parameters arrays created in the __init__() method and then the component of the arrays used is changed at every reset. so the files are opened only at the initialization and the are not used anymore since the building parameters are stored in appropriate arrays wit name: <parameter_name>_a, to better separate parameters, the initialization variables' names are suffixed with "_i"